-Dev Kumar Sunuwar is a journalist and law practitioner in Nepal, has written and covered extensively on International Human Rights and Issues concerning Asian Indigenous Peoples in national, regional and international forums and equally in media.
-He has an extensive network and hands-on experience in the field of Asian Indigenous Peoples’ rights and issues.
-He comes from Koits-Sunuwar, one of the 59 indigenous communities, legally recognized in Nepal.
-He has worked in radio, television, newspaper, magazine and online, assuming different posts including as investigative journalist.
+My name is Dev Kumar Sunuwar.
+I have been appointed by UN Secretary General António Guterres as a member of the advisory 'Board of Trustees' of the UN Voluntary Fund for Indigenous Peoples (UNVFIP) for a three-year tenure, starting from 1 January 2021 to 31 December 2023.
+I am a journalist and law practitioner in Nepal.
+I have written and covered extensively on International Human Rights and Issues concerning Asian Indigenous Peoples in national, regional and international forums and equally in media.
+I have good network and hands-on experience in the field of Asian Indigenous Peoples’ rights and issues.
+I come from Koits-Sunuwar, one of the 59 indigenous communities, legally recognized in Nepal.
+I have worked in radio, television, newspaper, magazine and online, assuming different posts including as investigative journalist.